JoshuaHess12/miaaim/README.md

 You should now be able to run nextflow and MIAAIM within your installed WSL!

 ## Funding
 This work is supported by philanthropic funding at the Vaccine and Immunotherapy Center.
-Josh Hess is supported by an [NSF Graduate Research Fellowship](https://nsfgrfp.org)
+Joshua Hess is supported by the [NSF Graduate Research Fellowship](https://nsfgrfp.org) under grant no. 1746886.